-Literature on acute HUS and the prognosis of individuals who develop HUS.
+Literature on Acute HUS and the Prognosis of Individuals Who Develop HUS

-In the article by Gagnadouz, et al., 29 children were evaluated 15-25 years after the acute phase of Hemolytic Uremic Syndrome.
-Only 10 of the 29 children were normal, 12 had hypertension, 3 had chronic renal failure and 4 had end stage renal disease.
-Severe sequelae occurred in children with oligo/anuria for more than or equal to 7 days.
+In an article by Gagnadoux, et al., 29 children were evaluated 15-25 years after the acute phase of HUS.
+Only 10 of the 29 children were normal, 12 had hypertension, three had chronic renal failure, and four had end-stage renal disease.
+Severe sequelae occurred in children with oligoanuria for more than or equal to seven days.
 The renal histology was the best predictor of long-term complications.
 The authors concluded that the risk of renal failure after a seemingly cured childhood HUS is not negligible.
-Other studies by Caletti, et al., have also demonstrated that histologic finding of focal and segmental sclerosis and hyalinosis are observed several years following HUS.
+Other studies by Caletti, et al., have also demonstrated that histologic findings of focal and segmental sclerosis, and hyalinosis are observed several years following HUS.
 In that article, only a quarter of the children had normal renal function during long-term follow-up.

-In the article by Tonshoff, et al., (Nephron) 26% of patients with oliguria of less than 7 days had long-term renal complications.
-In the article by de Jong, 96 children with HUS were followed for 10 years.
-Seven of 29 children with oliguria of 7-14 days duration or anuria for less than 7 days had reduced GFR, proteinuria, or hypertension.
+In an article by Tonshoff, et al., 26% of patients with oliguria of less than seven days had long-term renal complications.
+In an article by de Jong, 96 children with HUS were followed for 10 years.
+Seven of 29 children (24.1%) with oliguria of 7-14 days duration or anuria for less than seven days had reduced GFR, proteinuria, or hypertension.
 In an article by O’Regan, et al., 11 of 37 children with a previous episode of HUS had a reduced GFR.
 The authors concluded that HUS might result in an appreciable deterioration of GFR that is not detectable by routine laboratory tests.

 Thus, children who appear to have recovered from HUS may develop late complications.
 A precise determination of the risk of late complications is not likely.
 It is important to note that the risks of long-term (more than 20 years) complications are unknown and are likely to be higher than risks at 10 years, as many of the above studies describe.